Imgkl/EventFlux/README.md

 | --------- | ---- | ------------------------------ |
 | -         | -    | This method has no parameters. |

-Returns a new instance of `EventFlux`, this is useful for having multiple SSE connections.
+Returns a new instance of `EventFlux`, this is used for having multiple SSE connections.
 &nbsp;<br>
 </details>